 Given a slope $r$ for $K$, then twisting along $c$ produces the twist family of knot-slope pairs $\{(K_n, r_n)\}$ called the {\em twist family of surgeries}, and the twist family of Dehn surgered manifolds $\{K_n(r_n)\}$.
 We call a knot-slope pair $(K, r)$ an {\em L-space surgery} if $K(r)$ is an L-space.
 Note that if $\omega = \lk(K,c)$, then $r_n = r_0+n \omega^2$.

-\begin{remark} For a twist family of surgeries $\{(K_n,r_n)\}$, the genus of $K_n$ is bounded above as a linear function of $n$ whenever $K_n(r_n)$ is an L-space (by the relation of genus and L-space surgery slope of Ozsv\'ath-Szab\'o \cite{OS4}).
+\begin{remark} Given a twist family of surgeries $\{(K_n,r_n)\}$, there is a linear function of $n$ that bounds the genus of $K_n$ from above whenever $K_n(r_n)$ is an L-space.
+This is due to the relation of genus and L-space surgery slope of Ozsv\'ath-Szab\'o \cite{OS4}.
 In particular, $g(K_n) \leq \tfrac{1}{2}(1+|r_0+n\omega^2|)$. \end{remark}

-\begin{lemma} Suppose that a twist family of knots $\{ K_n \}$ contains infinitely many L-space knots of bounded genus.
-Then we can choose a twist family of slopes $r_n$ so that $\{ (K_n, r_n) \}$ contains infinitely many L-space surgeries on knots of bounded genus. \end{lemma}